Mitchell Weather Forecast - NewsBreak

 Mitchell Weather Forecast

-MITCHELL, OR(Updated at 8am ET)Here's your weather forecast for the next four days.
+MITCHELL, SD(Updated at 8am ET)Here's your weather forecast for the next four days.

 Sunny during the day; while mostly clear overnight